Office of the United States Trade Representative.

 - If applicable, a sponsor letter on the organization's letterhead containing a brief description of the manner in which international trade affects the organization and why USTR should consider the applicant for membership.

-- The applicant's personal resume or comprehensive biography.
+- The applicant's personal resume.

 - An affirmative statement that the applicant and the organization he or she represents meet all eligibility requirements.